Vauxhall Insignia to be reborn as SUV in 2024

-“The industry is asking what happens after the SUV,” Stephen Norman told us.
-“And we think the new Insignia will be it.
+We first heard about the new Vauxhall Insignia crossover back in 2019, after sitting down for a chat with the company’s then managing director, Stephen Norman.
+He told us: “The industry is asking what happens after the SUV.
+And we think the new Insignia will be it.
 It’s the biggest metamorphosis of what we’ve seen so far from Vauxhall.”

-Although Norman wouldn’t be drawn on any more details, Auto Express understands that the current, low-slung Insignia Grand Sport – which has only just been facelifted – will be replaced by a crossover that’s somewhere between an SUV and an MPV.
+Norman wouldn’t be drawn on any more details, but Auto Express has since learned that the current low-slung Insignia Grand Sport will eventually be replaced by a crossover that’s somewhere between an SUV and an MPV.